-Astra Primary with Maths trainees are prepared to teach across Key Stages 1 and 2, with a main placement in one Key Stage, and a second placement in the other Key Stage.
+Astra Primary with Maths trainees are prepared to teach across Key Stages 1 and 2, with a main placement in one KS, and a second placement in the other KS.
 Those following the maths specialist route are supported by a programme of additional training sessions designed to help you on your route to becoming an expert teacher, including a teaching practice timetable focused for 50% of the available time on maths.

 Additionally,our primary professional studies programme focuses on ensuring that trainees are also equipped to teach the full primary curriculum, along with understanding essential principles in child learning.

 Astra’s principle is to develop trainees as reflective professionals who have strong practical classroom skills and excellent subject knowledge.
-Trainees learn how to use current theory to inform their classroom practice and gain detailed understanding of primary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.
+Trainees learn how to use current theory to inform their classroom practice and gain detailed understanding of primary education, as well as outstanding skills in learning to plan and teach lessons.

 Trainees on the part-time route spend 120 days in school across two academic years.
-In year one, candidates are in school two full days per week and spend one additional day with the Astra SCITT.
-In year two, they are in school for two full days per week, and PGCE trainees will spend an additional 5-6 days on PGCE studies with Goldsmiths.
+In year one, candidates are in school two days per week and spend one additional day with the Astra SCITT.
+In year two, they are in school for two days per week.
+PGCE trainees will spend an additional 5-6 days on PGCE studies with Goldsmiths.

 Weekly QTS Professional Studies develop an understanding of education essential for new teachers, providing consideration to whole-school issues, such as behaviour management and educational theories that contextualises teaching and learning.